Many women with Endometriosis also suffer from infertility. Why? Well, that very question spawned today’s research…

 Adhesions may also block an egg from leaving the ovary or block the Fallopian tubes from proper delivery of the egg to the uterus.

-A study published in 2009 suggests that a woman who has Endometriosis may create a toxic and infertile environment for sperm.
+A study published in 2009 suggests that Endometriosis may create a toxic and infertile environment for sperm.
 Byproducts of our inflamed tissues and over-reactive immune system may produce toxic fluids which reach the uterus through the Fallopian tubes.
 It concludes, “there was evidence of significantly higher sperm DNA damage in samples incubated with [peritoneal fluid] from patients with endometriosis compared with samples incubated with [peritoneal fluid] from healthy women and controls at the three incubation periods studied…We are proposing that endometriosis-induced sperm DNA damage may be one of the underlying causes of reduced natural fertility in these cases.”
 More studies, of course, are needed.
 It’s just frustrating for those EndoSisters who are striving to become pregnant.

 Surgery & Fertility Therapy